Carlos487/awesome-wpf/README.md

 * [Telerik UI for WPF](https://www.telerik.com/products/wpf/overview.aspx) - (PAID, COMMERCIAL) Telerik UI for WPF | Build beautiful and high-performance WPF business applications fast.
 * [Ultimate UI for WPF](https://www.infragistics.com/products/wpf) - (PAID, COMMERCIAL) A complete library of 100+ WPF controls, including lightning-fast grids and charts, and dynamic data visualizations.
 All .NET 5 compatible.
 * [WPFSpark](https://github.com/ratishphilip/wpfspark) - (FREE, OPEN SOURCE) A rich UserControl library to enhance the look and feel of WPF applications.
+* [WPF UI](https://github.com/lepoco/wpfui) - (FREE, OPEN SOURCE) Modern styles and controls for WPF application inspired by the modern Microsoft Fluent Design System.
+A simple way to make your application written in WPF keep up with modern design trends.
+Design of the interface, choice of colors and the appearance of the controls were inspired by projects made by Microsoft for Windows 11.

 ### Individual Controls